-The start of the epidemic was in week 49/2018, two weeks later than in the 2017-2018 season, and it peaked in week 7/2019.
+The start of the epidemic in Europe was in week 49/2018, two weeks later than in the 2017-2018 season, and it peaked in week 7/2019.
 Influenza viruses circulated at high levels between weeks 52/2018 and 12/2019 and returned to baseline levels in week 17/2019.
 This meant that the season was shorter than 2017-2018, but longer than previous seasons.

 In sentinel specimens, type A influenza viruses were detected almost exclusively and both influenza subtypes A(H1N1)pdm09 and A(H3N2) co-circulated.
-Different distributions of A subtypes across countries may be explained by differences between surveillance systems or natural variation in influenza epidemiology across Europe.
+Different distributions of A subtypes across countries may be explained by differences between surveillance systems (e.g. collecting samples mostly from one age-group), levels of preexisting immunity or natural variation in influenza epidemiology across Europe.

 Countries reporting severe influenza data saw a lower number of hospitalisations in ICU and other wards compared to 2017-2018.
-This subset of data from 12 countries, however, may not fully reflect the situation in those EU/EEA countries not reporting severe influenza data which may have experienced a more severe influenza season.
+This subset of data from 13 countries, however, may not fully reflect the situation in those EU/EEA countries not reporting severe influenza data which may have experienced a more severe influenza season.
 ICU cases were mainly aged 65 years and older, but there was a substantial number of hospitalisations in persons aged 40-64 years.
 Similarly, excess mortality from all causes was mainly observed in persons aged 65 years and older but also in those aged 15-64 years.
+Influenza type A viruses were detected in 99% of all laboratory-confirmed influenza cases admitted to ICUs and from wards other than ICUs.

 A(H1N1)pdm09 viruses remained antigenically similar to the 2018-2019 vaccine virus, despite a fixation of an amino acid substitution S183P on an antigenic epitope of HA observed in the vast majority of circulating viruses.
 Viruses in the 3C.2a groups are considered to be antigenically similar, but they are evolving rapidly, with the emergence of several virus subclusters defined by additional amino acid substitutions in the HA.
-Viruses belonging to a newly emergent subclade 3C.3a also circulated in lower numbers but increased compared to the previous season; these viruses were antigenically distinct from the 2018-2019 vaccine component.
+Viruses belonging to subclade 3C.3a also circulated in lower numbers but increased compared to the previous season; these viruses were antigenically distinct from the 2018-2019 vaccine component.
 The co-circulation of different A(H3N2) subclades may have contributed to the reduced vaccine effectiveness against this subtype [11].